1xretr0/LeapMotion-Sphero_Cylonjs/README.md

 **expected output**
 x,y,z coordinates

 ## test_sphero.py
 py integration of sphero with SpheroEduApi

 **expected output**
 the sphero mini toy should turn on different led colors and weirdly move a bit.

+## IMPORTANT
+For some reason, `leap.js` is only working with the tracking software version of **Orion V4.1**.

 ## TODO
-For some reason, `leap.js` is only working with the tracking software version of **Orion V4.1**.
-Still need to check installing `cylon-sphero` because its throwing lots of errors.
 The current plan is to implement the leapmotion input and sphero as output.
+Leap python sdk is completely deprecated so js is our best shot.
+Sphero has its own api to develop, despite this we need external development tools such as cylon or py pkgs.
+After several attemps we still cannot install nor use `cylon-sphero` package.
+The last idea was to try using bb8 sphero instead of the mini one, with cylon.

+### node versin
+changing node js version to the one 'compatible' with sphero does not work

+### leap tracking software version
+still need to check if the leap2.js script works with the last version of ultraleap "Gemini"